-All adult survivors 18 and older are invited to join TAPS on the Yellowstone Kayaking Expedition as we find new purpose, gain radical perspective, and remember what it feels like to live with determination.
+All adult survivors 18 and older whose loss occurred more than one year ago are invited to join TAPS on the Yellowstone Kayaking Expedition as we find new purpose, gain radical perspective, and remember what it feels like to live with determination.

 TAPS Expeditions are outdoor skills-based events that require dedication, preparation and a real sense of adventure.

 Led by professional guides, we'll kayak the high-altitude lakes of America's first national park.
 Paddling through Yellowstone National Park will provide an exciting perspective on the park's abundant wildlife, geothermal features and impressive landscapes.

 As we paddle through the park, we'll explore beautiful shorelines and take in the spectacular views of the Yellowstone backcountry.
 Together, we'll experience the solitude of Flat Mountain Arm and even leave the kayaks behind for a hike to the Shoshone Geyser Basin.
 We'll finish each day with a deeper appreciation of all that the remote corners of Yellowstone can offer.

 The expedition will be unique and rewarding, while also pushing you physically, mentally and emotionally.
 You’ll have the chance to gain or hone valuable outdoor skills and kayaking techniques.

 Leading up to the expedition, we’ll form a team bond and gain familiarity with each other through a mandatory team meeting via conference call or video chat.
 During the meeting, we’ll discuss training regimens, gear lists and more.
 Your team will be a source of encouragement as you prepare for this adventure.